American

 Leading

 Mitchel.
+With this film's success, Avalon made several pictures for AIP, mainly at a beach.
 Featured prominently is a 1962 Mercury Monterey with a

 bright flash of an atomic explosion.
-The special effects of an
+The special effect painting of a distant nuclear cloud over Los Angeles looked

-that looked more like Indian smoke signals.
+that looked more like a large smoke signal from several Indian tribes.